learning-zone/javascript-basics/README.md

 #### Q. ***What are the properties used to get size of window?***

 You can use innerWidth, innerHeight, clientWidth, clientHeight properties of windows, document element and document body objects to find the size of a window.
-Let's use them combination of these properties to calculate the size of a window or document,
+Let us use them combination of these properties to calculate the size of a window or document,
 ```javascript
 var width = window.innerWidth
 || document.documentElement.clientWidth